PCSailor/phi-sql-intro/outline.md

 SELECT "track", "artist" FROM "songs"
 WHERE "track" LIKE '%Fire%' LIMIT 10;

+/* SELECT all columns
+SELECT * FROM "songs" WHERE "track" ILIKE '%fire%';

 SELECT "track", "artist", "published" FROM "songs" WHERE "published" > '1/1/2016' LIMIT 10;